 A Brief History of Multi-Factor Authentication

 Authentication is not a new idea when it comes to security.
 Unlocking a door, providing your identification to make a purchase, and even showing your passport are all forms of authentication.
-But since the advent of the computer, authentication has become a significant and growing piece of the security puzzle – and multi-factor authentication is simply a more complex way to gain access to something than single-factor authentication or two-factor authentication.
+But since the advent of the computer, authentication has become a significant and growing piece of the security puzzle – and multi-factor authentication is simply a more complex way to gain access to something that single-factor authentication or two-factor authentication.

-Two-factor authentication became commonplace in the 90s, but as cybercriminals become more sophisticated in their efforts to break into networks, steal data, hold it hostage for ransom, and otherwise wreak havoc, MFA has become an essential layer of security.
+Two-factor authentication became commonplace in the 90s, but as cyber criminals become more sophisticated in their efforts to break into networks, steal data, hold it hostage for ransom, and otherwise wreak havoc, MFA has become an essential layer of security.

 Cyber Attacks Costs Everyone